Update, March 19, 2025

-In preparation for an ST Webinar that will take place on May 26, we wanted to look at Ka-Ro, a German SoM maker with offices in North America, a member of the ST Partner Program, and the creator of the QSMP Series, which integrates the STM32MP1 in a QFN style package called a QSCOM.
-The QSMP-1510 includes an STM32MP151A with 256 MB of DDR3L, 128 MB of SLC NAND for storage, and a 24-bit RGB display interface.
-The QSMP-1530 is very similar, with a display interface and RAM, but it houses an STM32MP153A with CAN support and 4 GB of eMMC.
-Finally, the QSMP-1570 uses an STM32MP157C with 512 MB of RAM, an additional two-lane MIPI-DSI interface, and 4 GB of eMMC.
-To make their SoMs even more accessible, Ka-Ro provides the QSMP-1570 in an evaluation board, the QSMP Evalkit.
+In preparation for an ST Webinar on May 26, we wanted to look at Ka-Ro, a German SoM maker, a member of the ST Partner Program, and the creator of the QSMP-15 Series, which integrates the STM32MP15 in a QFN style package called a QSCOM.
+The QSMP-1530C includes an STM32MP157 with 256 MB of DDR3L, 4 GB of eMMC for storage, and a 24-bit RGB display interface with two additional MIPI-DSI lanes.
+The QSMP-1570 is very similar but includes 512 MB of RAM, while the QSMP-1570W comes with a Bluetooth and Wi-Fi module.
+And to make their SoMs accessible, Ka-Ro provides the QSMP-1570 in an evaluation board.

-QSMP and STM32MP1: Removing Complexities and Adding Future-Proofing
+QSMP and STM32MP1: removing complexities and adding future-proofing

 In the ten commandments of working with an MPU, we saw that system-on-module (SoM) makers could greatly help teams ship their final products faster by removing some of the complexities associated with microprocessor design.
 Teams, especially those coming from the microcontroller world, can easily fall prey to the we-can-do-it-ourselves virus, which causes the eternal-delaying-of-project-syndrome.
 When we sat down with Bob Blumenscheid, Ka-Ro’s Business Development in North America, and Michael Vyskocil, Manager of Product Development for the German company, they explained that,